Drones use by Public Safety Agencies has been growing explosively.

 Drone Sightings and Drone Mitigation

-Recently the number of reported suspicious drone activity has risen dramatically.
+Recently, the number of reported suspicious drone activity has risen dramatically.
 The FAA receives more than 100 reports of drone sightings from pilots each month.
-Both the FAA and law enforcement officers have expressed concern and the media has picked up on this story.
+Both the FAA and law enforcement officers have expressed concern, and the media has picked up on this story.

 To be fair, many suspicious drone sightings and suspicious drone activity reports have not been verifiable.
-The suspicious drone activity reported in Colorado has been investigated extensively, without any credible explanation provided.
+The suspicious drone activity reported in Colorado has been investigated extensively without any credible explanation provided.

 What Drone Solutions Should Public Safety Agencies Consider?

-Public Safety drone operations or flight missions vary dramatically from requiring solutions that are grab and go for ad-hoc missions to video surveillance flights over a specific location for an extended period.
+Public Safety drone operations or flight missions vary dramatically from requiring solutions that are grab-and-go for ad-hoc missions to video surveillance flights over a specific location for an extended period.

 At the low end, the readily available consumer drones will have limited customization choices.
 They will generally have a video or photography sensor pre-installed.